andikatjacobdennis/Entity-Framework/README.md

 For any questions or feedback, please open an issue or contact me directly at andikatjacobdennis@gmail.com.

 Happy coding and exploring Entity Framework!

----

-Feel free to adjust the links and content based on the actual filenames and content of your repository.